loopbackio/loopback.io/pages/en/lb2/Use-API-Explorer.md

 title: "Use API Explorer"
 lang: en
 layout: page
+toc: false
 keywords: LoopBack
-tags:
+tags: [getting_started]
 sidebar: lb2_sidebar
 permalink: /doc/en/lb2/Use-API-Explorer.html
-summary:
+summary: LoopBack applications come with a built-in API Explorer you can use to test REST API operations during development.
 ---

 {% include content/gs-prereqs.html lang=page.lang %}

-LoopBack applications come with a built-in API Explorer you can use to test REST API operations during development.

-You're probably not the only one who'll use the API you just created.
+You're not the only one who'll use the API you just created.
 That means you'll need to document your API.
-Fortunately, LoopBack generates a developer portal / API Explorer for you.
+Fortunately, LoopBack provides API Explorer for you.

 {% include note.html content="
 If you followed [Create a simple API](/doc/en/lb2/Create-a-simple-API.html), keep that app running and skip down to [Run API Explorer](#run-api-explorer).